- Regular

 When pointing a piece in shogi, be aware that the piece should be placed neatly in a square on the board, and be careful not to place the piece in a messy way.
 If you do not know exactly where a piece is placed, it will be difficult for your opponent to make the next move.
 Play carefully in the center of the squares.
 In the beginning, it is ideal to repeatedly practice the basics of the moves, such as how to hold and place the pieces, so that you can make beautiful moves.

 When you take a piece from your opponent during a game, place it so that you can see it clearly.
 Place the pieces neatly face down on the table.
 Do not place them face down or on top of each other.
-If you cannot see each other's pieces, it will be difficult to correctly grasp the game.
+If you cannot see each other's pieces, it will be difficult to grasp the situation correctly.
 By arranging your pieces neatly, you will be able to organize your thoughts during the game.
 If it is difficult to see your opponent's pieces, you may request that they be placed in a different way.

 In the traditional Japanese game of Shogi, it is considered important to behave with courtesy toward your opponent during a game.
 Therefore, when a beginner plays Shogi with someone, it is important to first learn how to be courteous to your opponent.
 Here, we will introduce some manners toward your opponent.